Bold Ideas. Powerful Connections. Winning Strategies.

 Guiding Theme: The Journey to Manufacturing 4.0

-The seven critical issues for 2017/2018, and their key areas of focus, are the following:
+The five Critical Issues for 2018/2019, and their key areas of focus, are the following:

 Factories of the Future

-- Migration paths, road maps, maturity models, and frameworks to help companies move along their journey to Manufacturing 4.0, from current production models to a future state.
+- M4.0 roadmaps, maturity models, and transformation frameworks to help companies move along their journey to Manufacturing 4.0, from current production models, often based on legacy systems, to a future state of increasingly digitally-enabled production readiness.

-- End-to-end digitization and analysis of manufacturing and engineering processes and functions.
+- End-to-end digitization and analysis of manufacturing and engineering processes and functions in both centralized and distributed production networks.

-- Cross-functional processes and organizational structures that harness multiple areas of expertise to make faster and better decisions, reduce time to market, and enhance competitive agility.
+- Cross-functional processes and integrated organizational structures that harness multiple sources of data and expertise to drive both continuous and disruptive innovation, make faster and better decisions, reduce time to market, and enhance competitive agility.

 Transformative Technologies in Manufacturing

-- The latest developments in the Internet of Things, 3D printing, advanced analytics, modelling and simulation, AI & machine learning, collaborative robotics, augmented and virtual realities, and other emerging new technologies.
+- The latest developments in other transformational technologies including the Industrial Internet of Things (IIoT), 3D printing, modeling and simulation, collaborative robotics, augmented and virtual realities, 5G networks, blockchain, and other emerging technologies now on the horizon.

 Next-Generation Manufacturing Leadership and the Changing Workforce

-- Effective leadership role models, behaviors, and mindsets that best support the company’s journey to Manufacturing 4.0.
+- Effective leadership role models, behaviors, and mindsets that best support the company’s journey to Manufacturing 4.0 and help define a successful profile for tomorrow’s manufacturing leaders.

-- Employee transition, development, and engagement strategies for a multi-generational, multi-cultural, multinational workforce.
+- Employee transition, development, and engagement strategies for an inclusive, diverse, multi-generational, multi-cultural, multinational workforce that is increasingly interacting with advanced technologies such as AI and cobots.

-- Identifying, attracting, and encouraging new talent and skills for tomorrow’s manufacturing workforce, including best practices for collaborating with educational and community organizations.
+- Identifying, attracting, and encouraging next-generation talent and skills for tomorrow’s manufacturing workforce, including adopting new working cultures and changing ethical value systems, and by developing more effective ways to collaborate with educational and community organizations.

 Manufacturing 4.0 Sustainability